sstawiarski/asset-management-dashboard/QualityPolicy.md

 –Test if everything works after Dev was merged into your US branch

-  -It is the merger's responsibility to ensure all conflicts are addressed
+  >It is the merger's responsibility to ensure all conflicts are addressed

 –If everything worked well, create a Pull Request to Dev and request a review from someone to double check.